By Patrick Zickler

 Like Dr. Marshall, Austin wonders why a healthy 20-something-year-old would get colon cancer, and why more and more young people are being diagnosed.
 The answers are still elusive, but for Austin the underlying message is simple: Be aware of the warning signs, and if your symptoms hint at the possibility of colon cancer, “Get a colonoscopy.
 Absolutely.
 It doesn’t matter how old you are.

-Inside Cancer, a blog from the MedStar Georgetown Cancer Network, features articles written by MedStar cancer specialists and cancer survivors.
+Inside Cancer, a blog from the MedStar Georgetown Cancer Institute, features articles written by MedStar cancer specialists and cancer survivors.
 Visit MedStarGeorgetownCancer.org/InsideCancerBlog to read the latest articles.